Mr-Loevan/HSA-DPO/README.md

 ## Overview

 This repository contains the official implementation of the paper "Detecting and Mitigating Hallucination in Large Vision Language Models via Fine-Grained AI Feedback".
+For supplementary experiments and details, please refer to the [Appendix](asset/HSA_DPO_Appendix.pdf).

 ![model](asset/overview.png)